montysecurity/linper/README.md

 #### caveats

-- It only removes reverse shells for the given RHOST (regardless of port)
+- This functionality is designed to remove reverse shells installed using this tool however since this tool uses common/well-known techniques, it may also be used to remove unwanted reverse shells if you know the C2 domain/IP
 - The cleaning mechanism does not remove any bash aliases from the `-s,--stealth-mode` options (though that is being planned, see TODO.md)

 ## methodology

+### installing

 1. Enumerating methods and doors - the script enumerates binaries that can be used for executing a reverse shell (methods, e.g. bash), and then for each of those, it enumerates ways to make them persist (doors, e.g. crontab).
 If dryrun is not set, every possible method and door pair is set